Permutative Preference Alignment from Listwise Ranking of Human Judgments: Experiments

+Additionally, as the approximation accuracy of NeuralNDCG increases, more plateaus appear due to NDCG's inherent step-wise nature.
+On these plateaus, gradients become zero, preventing model optimization.
+We visualize the loss landscape in \Cref{fig_ppa_gradient} in the Appendix and find that with low $\tau$, the gradients become highly spiky and discontinuous, making optimization challenging and potentially unstable.
+In contrast, higher $\tau$ values yield smoother and more navigable gradients.
+Further discussion is provided in Appendix \ref{appendix_approx_tradeoff}.
+A similar observation is confirmed on ApproxNDCG in Appendix \ref{appendix_approx}.\\

-\textbf{OPO Setup}\quad We set $\tau=1.0$ and perform an ablation study on key components of OPO, with results shown in Table \ref{setup}. (\romannumeral 1) When evaluating the NDCG@4 metric (Equation \ref{neural_ndcg}) for multiple responses with a list size of 8, the performance is comparable to OPO with a list size of 4.
-This suggests that OPO's effectiveness is more influenced by the quantity and size of listwise data rather than the specific metric calculation method. (\romannumeral 2) The choice of gain function, whether $G_i = 2^{\psi_i} - 1$ or $G_i = \psi_i$, does not significantly impact model performance.
-The critical factor is that the gain function provides the correct ranking order and reflects the relative proximity of different responses. (\romannumeral 3) Omitting Sinkhorn scaling \citep{sinkhorn} on $\widehat{P}$ significantly degrades performance.
-Without scaling, the permutation matrix $\widehat{P}$ may not be column-stochastic, meaning each column may not sum to one.
-This can cause the weighted sum of $G(\cdot)$ to disproportionately contribute to the estimated gain function $\widehat{G(\cdot)}$ (Equation \ref{neural_ndcg}), thereby adversely affecting results.
+\textbf{PPA Setup.}\quad We perform an ablation study on key components of PPA.
+As shown in \Cref{setup}, we find that (\romannumeral 1) when evaluating NDCG@4 for multiple responses with a list size of 8, the performance is comparable to PPA with a list size of 4.
+This suggests that PPA's effectiveness is more influenced by the list size rather than the $k$ value in $\text{NDCG@}k$. (\romannumeral 2) The choice of gain function: $G_i = 2^{\psi_i} - 1$ or $G_i = \psi_i$, does not significantly impact model performance.
+The critical factor is that the gain provides the correct order of responses. (\romannumeral 3) Omitting Sinkhorn scaling \citep{sinkhorn} on $\widehat{P}$ significantly degrades performance.
+Without scaling, $\widehat{P}_{\text{sort}}$ may not be column-stochastic, meaning each column may not sum to one.
+Then the weighted sum of $G(\cdot)$ could disproportionately contribute to the estimated gain function $\widehat{G(\cdot)}$ and adversely affect performance.\\

-\textbf{Model Scale Up}\quad To thoroughly assess the performance of OPO, we employ the Mistral-7B model \citep{jiang2023mistral7b} as our large-scale language model.
-Following the SimPO pipeline \citep{simpo}, we use Zephyr-7B-SFT from HuggingFace \citep{zephyr} as the SFT model.
-Mistral-7B is then aligned with ordinal multiple preferences on ListUltraFeedback, and its performance is validated across evaluation sets and standard benchmarks, as shown in Table \ref{mistral7b}.
-For hyperparameter details and additional results, refer to Appendix \ref{appendix_train} and \ref{appendix_sup_mistral}.
+\textbf{Model Scale Up}\quad To thoroughly assess the performance of PPA, we employ the Llama3.1-8B and Mistral-7B model as the LLM.
+Following the SimPO pipeline, we use their Instruct version as the SFT model.
+They are then aligned with multiple preferences on ListUltraFeedback, and the performance is validated across several benchmarks, as shown in \Cref{tab:llama3-8b}, \Cref{mistral7b}, and \Cref{app_tab:llama3-8b} of the appendix.
+Hyperparameter details and additional results are provided in Appendix \ref{appendix_train} and \ref{appendix_sup_mistral}.

-OPO demonstrates competitive performance on win rates against the SFT model.
-To clearly illustrate OPO's advantages over other methods, we compare their generated responses and present OPO's win rates in Figure \ref{fig_compare}.
-More detailed comparisons can be found in Figure \ref{fig_sup_compare}.
+PPA demonstrates competitive performance on win rates against the SFT model.
+To clearly illustrate PPA's advantages over other methods, we compare their generated responses and present PPA's win rates in \Cref{fig_compare,fig_sup_compare} of the appendix.\\